-(6) The decrease results from current repayments in the Report Period, net of linkage in the period.
+(6) The increase results from the expansion of the Series B bonds plus linkage differentials in the period net of current repayments in the Report Period.

 (7) The increase mainly derives due to the comprehensive income in the period, net of a dividend distribution in the period.